 Surprised by the directness, my response went something like this:

-“Well, I started rowing … 35 years ago at Brooks School in the USA.
-We won the ISL (the New England ‘Independent School League’), but this was a squad thing…my boat still lost a couple of races, but I loved it.
+“Well, I started rowing … over 35 years ago at Brooks School in the USA.
+We won the ISL (the New England ‘Independent School League’), but this was a squad thing…my boat still lost a couple of races, over the three years I rowed, but I loved it.
 I became an enthusiast…

 Later at Durham University we won lots of northern headraces, but were crushed by Imperial College whenever we ventured south.
 We were runners up at BUSA, and I have the medal in a drawer somewhere to prove it.